linux-integrity/ima-doc/ima-concepts.rst

 one-time firmware (e.g. UEFI) menu prompts to accept the registered keys.

-If secure boot in the firmware is disabled, if the the firmware variables are clear, or if :ref:`config-integrity-platform-keyring` is clear, keys are not loaded.
+If secure boot in the firmware is disabled, if the firmware variables are clear, or if :ref:`config-integrity-platform-keyring` is clear, keys are not loaded onto either the :ref:`dot-machine` or :ref:`dot-platform` keyring.

 Otherwise, keys are loaded on the ``.platform`` keyring.